Procedures and Plan for Implementing FERC Order 717 Standards of Conduct

 A transmission provider must designate a chief compliance officer who will be responsible for standards of conduct compliance.
 The transmission provider must post the name of the chief compliance officer and provide his or her contact information on its Internet Web site.
 Companies’ designated a Chief Compliance Officer who will: (1) Ensure that Companies are in compliance with the Standards of Conduct; and (2) Ensure that Standards of Conduct training for new and existing employees is carried out.

-Implementation procedures: The Chief Compliance Officer is Kim Moulton.
+Implementation procedures: The Chief Compliance Officer is Colin Owyang.
 The Chief Compliance Officer’s contact information is posted on the Internet Web sites.
 The Chief Compliance Officer is responsible for:

 (i) Ensuring the timely posting on the Internet Web site of the information required by these Procedures, and such posting must be made within seven business days of any change and the posting must include the date on which the information was updated;